aceff149/Project-2/README.md

 ## User Stories:
-1. For users to be able to quickly find fun giphys to send to friends via text or social media
+1. As a user I want to be able to quickly find fun giphys to send to friends via text or social media
-2. For users to find fun 3 second videos to enjoy for their leisure
+2. As a users I want to find fun 3 second videos to enjoy for their leisure
-3. For users to find a plethora of videos through a specified catagory that best fits their needs entertainment or social purposes.
+3. As a user I want to find a plethora of videos through a specified catagory that best fits their needs entertainment or social purposes.

 ## Wireframe:
 ![1](https://github.com/user-attachments/assets/bb18cbe8-bcb3-4f9a-a337-d17d287b4354)